 A rogue assassin is taking out military leaders, and Brandon gets word that his father is one.
 He tries to track down the killer, finds out that his father isn't dead and realizes that his superior officers are using him as bait to track the killer.

-Sniper Thomas Beckett (Tom Berenger) is hired by NSA officials, William Avery (Denis Arndt) and Richard Addis ( William Duffy) to perform a covert operation to eliminate a suspected terrorist.
+Sniper Thomas Beckett (Tom Berenger) is hired by NSA officials, William Avery (Denis Arndt) and Richard Addis (William Duffy) to perform a covert operation to eliminate a suspected terrorist.
 The terrorist turns out to be a friend of Beckett's and the real purpose of the mission turns out to be something other than what Beckett was told.
-Written by

 Was this review helpful to you?